pierrepo/llm-practicals/content/tokens.md

 Each LLM has its owns vocabulary (set of tokens).
 GPT-4o’s vocabulary has about 200,000 tokens, whereas GPT-4's has 100,000 tokens and GPT2’s vocabulary has 50,000 tokens.
 Complex words like “bioinformatics” are easier to represent with a large vocabulary.
 However, larger vocabularies require more memory and computation.

 9. Find out other examples of words that are chunked into multiple tokens.
-Try with different tokenizers ("GPT-4o", "GPT-4", "GPT-3").
+Try with different tokenizers (“GPT-4o & GPT-4o mini”, "GPT-3.5 & GPT-4", "GPT-3 (Legacy)").

 ## Tokens are more than words